Stone of Anointing

 By the Editors of the Madain Project

-The Stone of Anointing, also called the Stone of Unction (from Latin, unctio, meaning; the action of anointing someone with oil or ointment as a religious rite or as a symbol of investiture as a monarch), according to Christian tradition this is the slab where the body of Jesus was prepared for burial.
-On entering the church, directly ahead is the Stone of the Anointing (or Unction), in memory of the piety of Nicodemus and Joseph of Arimathea, who prepared Jesus’ body for burial.
+The Stone of Anointing, also called the Stone of Unction (from Latin, unctio, meaning; the action of anointing someone with oil or ointment as a religious rite or as a symbol of investiture as a monarch), is a limestone slab located inside the Church of the Holy Sepulchre in the Old City of Jerusalem.
+Considered to be a relic, according to Christian tradition this is the slab where the body of Jesus was prepared for burial.

 Overview